 Restriction of energy intake is present, relative to requirements, leading to significantly low body weight.
 Level of severity measured by BMI, 17 defined as mild, < 15 defined as severe.
 The DSM-V criteria require the presence of such behaviours, coupled with an inability to recognize the severity of the situation.

-In Bulimia Nervosa, individuals engage in recurrent episodes of binge eating.
+In Bulimia Nervosa, individuals engage in recurrent episodes of binge eating, usually following negative emotions.
 This is followed by compensatory behaviours such as self-induced vomiting, excessive exercise, or misuse of laxatives.
 And it is accompanied by a sense of lack of control during the episode.
 By the DSM-V criteria, these episodes must occur at least once a week for three months for a diagnosis of Bulimia Nervosa.

 Binge Eating Disorder